outsidedav/swift/app_launch/mobile_applaunch.md

 1. In the navigation pane, click **Features** > **Create New Feature**.
 2. Update the Create New Feature and Metrics form with a feature name and description.
 You can also define the feature properties and add metrics to measure the impact of your engagement.
 Click **Bulk edit** to add multiple properties by editing the JSON.
 3. Click **Create**.
 The new feature now appears on the Features panel.
-4. Enable the feature after it is developed.
+4. Enable the feature after it's developed.
 5. To enable a feature to be used as an engagement, click the Feature that you created.
 6. In the Feature Details window, choose to Update Status of your feature to **Ready**.
 7. Click **Update Status**.